lidvall/yavinDAT257/README.md

 ## src
 Contains all files associated with the application itself, i.e sourcecode, executables etc.

-## documentation
-Contains all written documentation related to the application itself but not technically required to run the software.

 ## methodology
 Contains all files related to the methodological side of the course, i.e social contract, individual- and team reflections etc, including the final reflection.